 Answers to FAQs will be steadily upgraded as we receive feedback from new students.
 If you have a question that is not addressed here, please email your question to email@example.com … we may need to add your question to this page!
 You can access this page throughout the course by clicking on the FAQ symbol.

-What organizations have used this material?
-Relational wisdom has been taught in a wide variety of churches and organizations, including: Acts 29, ACSI, Advocates International, Bible Study Fellowship, CCEF, Convene, European Leadership Forum, Focus on the Family, Home School Legal Defensive Association, Kingdom Advisors, Reformed Theological Seminary, Saddleback Church, Southern Baptist Theological Seminary, Village Seven Church and Willow Creek Church (see endorsements and past training hosts).
-The values-based (secular) version of this material has been taught to U.S. Congressmen and state legislators.
+What organizations have used RW360’s resources?
+Our training resources have been used in a wide variety of churches and organizations, including: Acts 29, ACSI, Advocates International, Bible Study Fellowship, CCEF, Convene, European Leadership Forum, Focus on the Family, Home School Legal Defensive Association, Kingdom Advisors, Reformed Theological Seminary, Saddleback Church, Southern Baptist Theological Seminary, Village Seven Church and Willow Creek Church (see endorsements and past training hosts).
+The values-based (secular) version of our relational wisdom material has been taught to U.S. Congressmen and state legislators.

 What ages can benefit from this course?
 Although this course is rigorous enough to be used by adults in churches, seminaries, businesses and missions, it is simple enough for parents and children to study together.